aminifardsima/Airflow/AIRFLOW_with_cronjobs_in_Kubernetes/README.md

         python_callable=upload_data_to_mysql,
         op_args=[get_data.output],  # Pass the output of get_data_task as an argument )
     get_data>>upload_data

 ```

 ##Step5:

-We make a Dokerfile  in order to get ready to make an image out of our code( for those working in minikube must put their image into minikube)
+####We make a Dokerfile  in order to get ready to make an image out of our code( for those working in minikube must put their image into minikube)

 # Use a base Python image
 `vim Dockerfile`
+Python Code:
 '''
 Use a base Python image with the version you need
 FROM python:3.9-slim